endeve/thornado/README.md

 </pre>

 # Activities, progress, and results
+## May 06 2024
+1. Working on Modules/TwoMoment/OrderV/TwoMoment_DiscretizationModule_Streaming.F90; however, it is found that even for 04.22 nightly, sineWaveStreaming 16x16x16 has NaNs.
+Revert back to original to see what is the issue.
+2. It seems to be related to write-out frequency.
+If iCycleW=1 the above case has NaNs.
+Now testing for all the case with `iCycleW            = 1` using nightly 04.22
+3. With CycleW =1 and nightly 04.22, every case ran fine.
+So, CycleW does not play a role in the NaNs.
+Now, it is believed that as make clean was not used for the 04.22 compilation and run, the file which produces NaNs still was compiled by 04.23.
+4. Lambda has infinities, but writting Lambda out to a LambdaAll(nDOFX, iZ_B0(2):iZ_E0(2),iZ_B0(3):iZ_E0(3),iZ_B0(4):iZ_E0(4), 3) make the infinities go away.
+5. Modules/TwoMoment/OrderV/TwoMoment_DiscretizationModule_Streaming.F90:
+  - write out dV_u_dX1, dV_u_dX2, and dV_u_dX3, and then read from file: fort.511, fort.512, and fort.513 and !$OMP TARGET UPDATE TO(dV_u_dX1,dV_u_dX2, dV_u_dX3) still produce 5.486130481668135E+303
+  - write out dV_u_dX1, dV_u_dX2, and dV_u_dX3 with nightly 04.22 to fort.41[1-3] and compare with fort.51[1-3] of nightly 04.23.
+They are the same.
+  - 2430, 2450d reproduces NaNs, 2410, 2437d makes infinities goes away and so does the NaNs (revert this lines)
+  - 2328,2409d reproduces NaNs, 2311, 2327d reproduces NaNs
+  - try the code with 04.22, and it did not have NaNs or infinites.
+The code runs fine.
+  - With `stop` just after printing out Alpha if Alpha is inifinity, 04.22 did not see inifinities, but 04.23 saw.
+  - To see values of uV[1-3]\_K effects on infinities.It seems that we need the calculation.
+  - setting Gm\_dd\_??K and uS?\_K and uFD\K to some fixed values made infinities go away.
+So the calculation is need to reproduce NaNs.
+6. Modules/TwoMoment/OrderV/TwoMoment_DiscretizationModule_Streaming.F90 is almost smallest (with the fewest subroutines).
+Need to remove extra variables.

 ## May 3 2024
 1. Thornado's 16x16x16 sineWaveStreaming case fails with nightly 2024.05.02/ifx -what     : Intel(R) Fortran 24.0-1693
 2. Try to get a reduced Thornado code to reproduce the issue.
 Modules/TwoMoment/OrderV/TwoMoment_DiscretizationModule_Streaming.F90